pinglamb/math/vectors-and-matrices/gaussian-elimination.md

   \end{pmatrix}
   $$

-Also the permutations can be done first such that $\mathsf{PA}$ does not need row exchanges and we can go straight to the factorization part.
+Also the permutations can be done first such that $\mathsf{PA}$ does not need row exchanges.

+We can therefore have an alternative description about the Gaussian elimination:

 > *Proposition.*{: .prop}
 > **[Triangular Factorization]**